 A Ferry ride can minimally cost approx. 55 Dollars (New Zealand dollars) on average, and it will increase more depending on the duration of your travels and what you are carrying across the waters with you.

 If you’re confident enough to take the adventure into your own hands, then you can always rent a car or a bike and make your own paths to explore the incredible beauty New Zealand has to offer.
 This gives you all the space you need to take your own time and travel to where you like.

 Depending on your preferred type of vehicle and travel plan the expenses will obviously change.
-It will cost more than using a bus or coach.
+It will cost more than using a bus or a coach.

-So the bottom line is, uber is available in New Zealand, along with alternatives.
+So the bottom line is, Uber is available in New Zealand, along with alternatives.
 But as the saying goes, “It’s not the destination, It’s the journey.”